thoughtworks/candouble/README.md

         ]
     }

 When all predicates match an incoming message a response is sent.
 If multiple responses are defined, Candouble will cycle through the list of responses.

-In the example, when a message is received that has `0x101` as its id then candouble will respond with a message with id `0x01` and `0x17` as data.
+In the example above, when a message is received that has `0x101` as its id then Candouble will respond with a message with id `0x01` and `0x17` as data.
 (Given that this is CAN, a response can be up to 8 bytes long.)
-When a second message matching the predicate is received candouble will send the second response, a message with `0x17, 0x20` as data bytes.
+When a second message matching the predicate is received Candouble will send the second response, a message with `0x17, 0x20` as data bytes.

 ### Evaluation

-The stubs are evaluated in the sequence they are defined in.
+The stubs are evaluated in the order they are defined in.
 The first stub that has a matching predicate will generate the response.

 ### Predicates

-Currently, candouble supports two predicate types only.
+Currently, Candouble supports two predicate types only.
 (Therefore it's currently not too useful to define multiple predicates for one stub.)

      { "eq": { "id": "0x0101" }
      { "msg": { "id": "0x0101", "data": ["*", "0x02"] }

 The `eq` type makes it possible to match on message id.
 The `msg` type allows to match on the id and data bytes.
 An asterisk can be used to match any value.

 ### Responses

 Responses are sent as defined.
 A `_behaviors` attribute can be added to the response definition.
 It is not sent but defines how the stub will send the response, e.g.

     { "id": "0x01", "data": [ "0x17" ], "_behaviors": [ { "wait": 50 } ] }

 In this case the stub will wait for 50ms before sending the response.

 Other possible behaviours are `repeat`, `drop`, and `concat`.
 They will be described soon.
 For now, please have a look at the unit tests in `stub.rs`.

 ## Imposters